 1 tbsp.
 Thai ginseng (the only place I’ve found this is in one of our local Chinatown marketplaces)

 Put all of your ingredients in a mortar and grind into a paste using the pestle.
 It will be tough as first, but it can all be ground thoroughly and will begin to become a paste.

 *If you don’t have a mortar and pestle, feel free to use your blender.
 If I’m feeling lazy or doubling my recipe, I will toss it all in my Vitamix.

 To use the paste, simply add it to coconut milk to create a curry, adding vegetables as you wish!
 I enjoy adding eggplant, broccoli and potato, while Dane likes to add chicken and peppers to his.
-My rule for making curry is for every 1 tbsp. of paste, add in 1 cup of coconut milk and 1 cup of water and cook over medium.
+My rule for making curry is for every 1 tbsp. of paste, add in 1 cup of coconut milk and 1 cup of water or broth and cook over medium.
 When it is fragrant, adding in your veggies or meat and turn up the heat.
 (Ha!
 Totally did not intend to rhyme).
 Add in a dash of fish sauce, salt, pepper, fresh basil and some lime juice and you’re good to go!